reingart/pyfpdf/docs/reference/SetFont.md

 **Note**: the font metric files must be accessible.
 They are searched successively in:

-The directory defined by the FPDF\_FONTPATH constant (if this constant is defined) The font directory located in the directory containing fpdf.py (if it exists)
+ * The directory defined by the FPDF\_FONTPATH constant (if this constant is defined)
+ * The font directory located in the directory containing fpdf.py (if it exists)
-<a href='Hidden comment:

 The directories accessible through include()
 Example defining FPDF_FONTPATH (note the mandatory trailing slash): define("FPDF_FONTPATH","/home/www/font/");
 require("fpdf.php");
 If the file corresponding to the requested font is not found, the error "Could not include font metric file" is issued.
-'></a>

 ### Parameters ###